 If you feel your child has been discriminated against, you may contact:

 A physician’s certificate of good health and an immunization form must be completed annually to meet the standards established by the Colorado Department of Social Services.

-If your child is running a fever, vomiting, or unable to participate in the activities of the day for health reasons, PLEASE keep them at home.
+If your child is running a fever, vomiting, or unable to participate in the activities of the day for health reasons, PLEASE keep them home.
 We do not have the facilities to care for sick children.

 If your child is going to be absent because of illness or any other reason, PLEASE notify the Little Village Office at 303-452-2944.

 Little Village staff will notify parents of accidents that happen to children and what was done at the time of accident.
-At the end of your child’s day the following information will be included in a report for parental notification.

 In the event a child’s accident requires urgent care or professional medical attention a report will be made to the Colorado Department of Human Services Division of Childcare.
 A copy will be given to the parent and one kept in the child’s file.